 During the financial year 2019-20 your Company has received complaints with regard tonon-receipt of annual report and nonreceipt of dividend.
 The details of complaints areappended to this Report as Annexure-V.

 Secretarial Audit Report

-The Board of Directors of your Company have appointed M/s A K Jain & Co.
-CompanySecretaries Mumbai to conduct the Secretarial Audit and his Report on CompanysSecretarial Audit is appended to this Report as Annexure VI.
+The Board of Directors of your Company have appointed M/s A. K. Jain & Co.
+CompanySecretaries Mumbai to conduct the Secretarial Audit of the Company.
+The SecretarialAudit Report is appended to this Report as Annexure-VI.

 There are no qualifications reservations or adverse remarks or disclaimers made by M/sA K Jain & Co.
 Company Secretaries Mumbai in their secretarial audit report.

 Maintenance of cost records and requirement of cost audit as prescribed under theprovisions of Section 148(1) of the Act are not applicable for the business activitiescarried out by the Company.

 During the financial year 2019-20 there was no change in the nature of business of theCompany.